Posts Tagged ‘Fiction’

 “Oh, yeah, tell him about Darryl.”
 Emily excitedly butted in.

-Clarice’s face immediately turned red in embarrassment as Milton asked “Oh, who’s Darryl?”
+Clarice’s face immediately turned red in embarrassment as Milton asked, “Oh, who’s Darryl?”

-Later, Milton would remember this moment as the only time he ever saw his niece being meek as she explained, “He’s just a boy from school.
+Later, Milton would remember this moment as the only time he ever saw his niece being meek, as she explained, “He’s just a boy from school.
 He’s really cool.”

 Milton put his finger over his lips indicating for her to hush before nodding his head to answer yes.

 “Wow, he’s awesome!”
+Clarice said, not lowering her voice.

 “Do you know what he did?”
 Milton asked in concern.

 “Hell yeah, I know what he did!
 Killed five bitches in Bethlehem Pennsylvania in 1988.” she said excitedly.
 “I’m his number one fan.”
-“Hey,” she turned to her grandparents. “that’s not too far from here, could we stop there on the way back?”
+“Hey,” she turned to her grandparents. “that’s not too far from here, could we stop on the way back?”

-“Honey, we got a long drive ahead of us.
-We don’t have time to make too many stops.”
+“Honey, we got a long drive ahead of us.”
+Emily reminded her granddaughter.
+“We don’t have time to make too many stops.”

 “Yeah,” Milton said, “besides, don’t you want to get back to your date?”